 Can we enable Scanning API V2 and V3 simultaneously for a given network using the same receiving server?

-No, it is our recommendation not to configure V2 and V3 of Sacnnina API sending data to the same receiver.
+No, it is our recommendation not to configure V2 and V3 of the Scanning API sending data to the same receiver.
 Different receivers may be configured for different versions of Scanning API.

 Where can I find the schema for Scanning API V3?